What is a Press Release? Definition, Benefits, & How To's

 By Jennifer Hammers June 19, 2026

-Compare Business Wire vs ACCESS Newswire on pricing, cost, and capabilities.
-See Business Wire pricing in detail, the top Business Wire alternatives, and how ACCESS Newswire delivers comparable regulatory-compliant distribution reach at a fraction of Business Wire's cost.
+Compare Business Wire vs ACCESS Newswire on pricing and capabilities — and how ACCESS delivers comparable reach at a fraction of the cost.

 A blue background with the word access on it